 Let your voice be heard!
 Join our Advocacy Training Project to acquire the skills needed to make a difference at the local, state, and national levels.
 Our experts will teach you how to become an effective champion for the causes you are passionate about.
-This series of workshops only happen once a year, so check in periodically for upcoming dates!
-The 2016 ATP series ended in September.
+Workshops registration will open up in July, 2017.

 The series of six workshops includes:

 How to Advocate for Legislation- Sunday, October 22

 Taking Charge of Media Relations- Sunday, December 10

 How to Write an Op-Ed- Sunday, January 21, 2018

 Getting Appointed to a Board or Commission- Sunday, February 11, 2018

 The workshops take place on Sundays, are open to all, and can be taken singly or in a series.
 Attendees of all six workshops receive a certificate of program completion.

 Human trafficking is a modern-day form of slavery in which people are coerced or sold into labor or as sex workers.
 It exists in Los Angeles and around the globe.

 In 2013 California took a step in fighting this serious violation of human rights by passing Senate Bill 1193.
 The law aims to raise awareness about human trafficking in California by mandating that certain businesses publicly post hotline information about human trafficking and organizations that combat it.